 About

-Recent Publications (See all)
+Selected Publications (See all)

 Chani Jung, Dongkwan Kim, Jiho Jin, Jiseon Kim, Yeon Seonwoo, Yejin Choi, Alice Oh, and Hyunwoo Kim.
 "Perceptions to Beliefs: Exploring Precursory Inferences for Theory of Mind in Large Language Models", Empirical Methods in Natural Language Processing (EMNLP), 2024